streaming-video-technology-alliance/tool-gdoc2rfc/README.md

 ## Usage

+To convert a DOCX document to RFC XML format, you need to follow these steps:

+1. Copy your input DOCX file under the `work_dir` folder in your local system

+2. Modify the `rfc_format.xml` accordingly to your draft information

+3. Update the `configuration.conf` file if needed

-To convert a DOCX document to RFC XML format, you can execute the following command under the directory containing your draft `configuration.conf` file.
+2. you can execute the following command under the directory containing your draft `configuration.conf` file.
 The command will execute all scripts in the correct order.
 The result will be an xml file in the `output_dir` folder.

 ```bash